-At March 31, 2015, the Company had recognized \$17.8 million in estimated project costs associated with the construction of the New Building as part of construction-in-progress and a financing obligation in the amount of \$10.3 million, net of a \$7.5 million deposit paid directly to the landlord, as part of Other liabilities in its consolidated balance sheets.
-The Company expects to recognize an additional \$3.7 million in project costs associated with the construction of the New Building and an additional financing obligation of \$1.3 million, net of \$2.4 million in deposits to be paid directly to the landlord.
+At September 30, 2015, the Company had recognized \$20.1 million as the value of the New Building offset by accumulated depreciation of \$0.2 million.
+The Company also booked a corresponding financing obligation in the amount of \$10.7 million, net of a \$9.3 million deposit paid directly to the landlord, as part of Other liabilities in its consolidated balance sheets.
+The Company does not expect to recognize any additional project costs associated with the construction of the New Building or any additional financing obligation.

-The Company had also recognized a \$6.3 million tenant incentive asset and deferred tenant incentive liability associated with the Existing Building at March 31, 2015.
+The Company had also recognized a \$5.9 million tenant incentive asset and deferred tenant incentive liability associated with the Existing Building at September 30, 2015.